evncosta/100-Days-of-Code/Day 1/README.md

 - Using the `input()` function for user input
 - String concatenation and formatting
 - Variable assignment and usage

-## 🎓 Course Context

-This project was part of **Day 1: Working with Variables in Python to Manage Data** in the 100 Days of Code curriculum.
-It serves as an introduction to fundamental programming concepts that form the foundation for more complex projects later in the course.

 ## 📝 Example Output